biicode/docs/c++/examples/littlecms.rst

 Little CMS
 ===========

 Little CMS is an Open Source Color Management Engine.
 This example demonstrates how to get started using **LittleCMS** by Marti Maria with biicode.
-The

 **Little CMS** intends to be an OPEN SOURCE **small-footprint color management engine**, with special focus on accuracy and performance.
 It uses the International Color Consortium standard (ICC), which is the modern standard when regarding to color management.
 This examples have been tested in Windows, OS X and Linux-systems.
 Check the Sources: